understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Apache_Hadoop_Part_1.md

 * **Hadoop Common (Hadoop Core)**

-    * Libraries and utilites needed by other Hadoop modules
+    * Libraries and utilities needed by other Hadoop modules

     * Considered the core of the Hadoop framework